How to Write a Thank You Email After a Bad Interview (Samples)

 Conclusion

 A bad interview doesn’t have to mean a lost opportunity.
-A well-written thank-you email can help repair any missteps, reinforce your interest in the role, and leave a lasting positive impression.
-By following the steps and templates provided, you can turn a less-than-perfect interview into a second chance to showcase your strengths.
+A well-written thank you email after bad interview can help repair any missteps, reinforce your interest in the role, and leave a lasting positive impression.
+By following the steps and using the provided samples and follow-up examples, you can turn a less-than-perfect interview into a second chance.
 Don’t wait too long—send you a thank-you email within 24 hours to maximize its impact.
 Best of luck with your job search!

 Create your resume with the best templates